linger1109/rustai/run.md

 # How to run
 **1. Downloading the project**
 * If `git` is installed on your system, run `git clone https://github.com/linger1109/skrusty-learn.git` on your Terminal app.
 * Otherwise, hit 'Code⇢Download ZIP' from the [project main page](https://github.com/linger1109/skrusty-learn).
+Make sure you are grabbing the code from the main branch.
 Unzip the archive, and open Terminal from there.

 **2. Code using the library**
 Open `main.rs`.
 Import the library and code as you want.
 Code documentation is given below.
 Refer to `main1.rs`, `main2.rs`, `main3.rs` for example code files.